 - LMS Recommendation - Moodle

 Moodle is a learning management system (LMS) provided, maintained, and continually improved through the Open Source software development model.
 Originally arising from a PhD research project by Martin Dougiamas, version 1.0 of Moodle was released on August 20, 2002.
-The current release is version 1.9.
-As of May 14, 2010 there were some 49,181 registered Moodle sites involving over 3,557,485 courses, 34 million users, over twenty million enrollments, and over 211 countries.
-In November, 2005 Moodle was selected as the LMS for the UK's Open University students.
+In fall 2007, Moodle was selected as the LMS for ISU.